talk2viren/umermansoor.github.io/_posts/2016-12-11-photoshop-pixel-art.md

 excerpt_separator: <!--more-->
 ---

-I'm a huge fan of retro video games and pixel art.
-Over the christmas break, I tried (after a long hiatus) to create some pixel art for a retro-style 2D game I was building in Unity for fun.
+I'm a huge fan of retro video games and [pixel art](http://imgur.com/a/d30KO).
+Over the christmas break, I tried (after a long hiatus) to create some pixel art for a retro-style 2D mobile game I was building in Unity for fun.
 I had to struggle a little in setting up Photoshop to create 2D sprites and the background, so here's a quick step-by-step tutorial on how to configure Photoshop to create pixel art.

 <!--more-->